 We discuss some limitations not addressed in the discussion here.
-Our current training setup requires selection of the hyperparameter $\lambda$ to balance between the equivariant and invariant loss functions.
-Future work could investigate methods to balance the two losses without explicitly training an individual network for each choice of $\lambda$ .
+Our current training setup requires selection of the hyperparameter λ to balance between the equivariant and invariant loss functions.
+Future work could investigate methods to balance the two losses without explicitly training an individual network for each choice of λ .
 It is worth noting that some invariant SSL methods may be more or less sensitive to this additional hyperparameter.
 For example, some of the non-monotonicity of SimCLR curves in Fig. 2 may suggest that SimCLR representations are more difficult to smoothly shape within the CE-SSL paradigm.

-Additionally, compute limitations prevent us from doing an extensive architecture search over the two projector networks employed in contrastive equivariant training.
-In addition to varying the depth and width of each projector, it would also be interesting to "split" the representation space and have each projector only see some dimensions as input (as in SIE [Garrido et al., 2023b]).
-Additonally compute limitations prevented us from extensively evaluating the variability in neural predicitivity over independent runs of contrastive equivariant training (the BrainScore framework recently stopped providing estimates of the error of neural predicitivity though in previous studies the reported error for IT predicitivity was $\approx$ 3e-3, which is small relative to the variability over training runs was small relative to the variability over values of lambda (we trained two invariant models and two with $\lambda = 0.1$ to get a rough estimate of this, in both cases we kept the more predictive model for inclusion in all analyses that appear in this paper).
+Additionally, computational limitations prevent us from doing an extensive architecture search over the two projector networks employed in contrastive equivariant training.
+In addition to varying the depth and width of each projector, it would be of interest to "split" the representation space and have each projector operate on a subset of dimensions as input (as in SIE [Garrido et al., 2023b]).
+Additonally computational limitations prevented us from extensively evaluating the variability in neural predictivity over independent runs of contrastive equivariant training (the BrainScore framework recently stopped providing estimates of the error of neural predictivity, but in previous studies the reported error for IT predicitivity was \approx 3e-3, which is small relative to the variability over training runs was small relative to the variability over values of lambda (we trained two invariant models and two with $\lambda = 0.1$ to get a rough estimate of this, in both cases we kept the more predictive model for inclusion in all analyses that appear in this paper).